Kutcha House, Pucca House: Meaning, Differences

 If you are willing to purchase a new home in India and are exploring different options, you might come across the terms kutcha house and pucca house.
 Based on the nature of construction, houses can be divided into these two broad categories.
 As an informed property buyer, it’s imperative to know the differences between these two types of houses.
 This will help you make an informed decision and purchase the right type of property.

-In this guide, we have explained the differences between kaccha house pucca house.
+In this guide, we have explained the differences between kaccha house pakka house.
 Broadly speaking, a pakka house or pucca house is a construction designed to be solid and permanent.
 The walls and roofs of these houses are made from durable materials like burnt bricks, cement, concrete, stone, jackboard, or timber.
 On the other hand, kaccha houses are made of materials that aren’t permanent, like straw or leaves.

 Now, let’s take a deeper look at both these classes of properties.